 Click here to view the product listing page on Amazon.

 The Pod Go hit the shelves in April 2020 after being announced at the Anaheim NAMM show in January.
+Almost exactly one year later, Line 6 released Pod Go Wireless, which features an integrated wireless receiver, and includes a transmitter in the box for simple wireless operation.

 It features most of the Helix amp and effects models, but there is a small number of effects that are not available.
 This is because the Pod Go has a slightly slower processor than the HX Stomp or other Helix devices.